daliaWdswrth/Touchdesigner/glsl_notes/notes1.md

 GLSL stands for OpenGL Shading Language.
 A programming language which allows a web application to communicate with a graphics card to display 2D to 3D effects on browser.
 Browser -> GLSL -> GPU (monitor)

  ## Comments:
 * Double slash (single line)
 * Slash-asterisk (longer comments)
 ## Variables & Constants
 * Specify the type of data to be stored in variable beforehand
 * Constants are the same
 ## Types
 * Int, float, bool
 * Characters and strings don’t exist in this language
-    * Once we have assigned a type to a variable, we can’t change it’s value later w/out a conversion function
+* Once we have assigned a type to a variable, we can’t change it’s value later w/out a conversionfunction
 * Regular operations/arithmetic operators exist
 * Vectors & Matrices
         * Similar to objects in object-oriented languages
         * Entities composed of basic types
         * Resources for the math behind these types: